-You’ll have AAT deficiency if you inherit two abnormal genes (one from each of your parents).
 If you inherit a PiZ gene from one parent and a normal AAT gene from the other parent, you are considered a “carrier” of the alpha-1 gene.
 Carriers may or may not have an increased risk of developing emphysema as a result.
 As a genetic disease, alpha-1 may be passed on to your children.

 Even if you inherit two altered AAT genes, you may not have any related complications.
 You may never even realize that you have this inherited condition.

-In the United States, Caucasians of Western and Northern European descent are more likely than other ethnic groups to have alpha-1 antitrypsin (AAT) deficiency, but the disease can affect people of any ethnicity.
+In the United States, Caucasians of western and northern European descent are more likely than other ethnic groups to have alpha-1 antitrypsin (AAT) deficiency, but the disease can affect people of any ethnicity.

 Many other gene alterations can cause AAT deficiency, but PiZ is the most common.

 AAT deficiency is an inherited condition.
 If you have bloodline relatives with known AAT deficiency, you're more likely than others to have the condition.
 Even so, it doesn't mean that you’ll develop one of the diseases related to the condition.